gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

                   # node in the Tree
     # Tree methods go here...
 ```
+How do the same operations we looked at with arrays and linked lists work with a binary search tree?

 ### Insertion - O(log n)

-The _root_ is where the tree begins, the topmost node.
-New nodes as they are added are placed to the left or a given node, if they are less than or equal to the current node, and to the right if they are greater than the current node.
+The root is where the tree begins; the topmost node.
+New nodes as they are added are placed to the left of a given node if they are less than or equal to the current node, and to the right if they are greater than the current node.
 This is a natually recursive process.
+We can outline a recursive insertion implementation as follows:

 ```
 Method add:
+    Base Case:
-  if the root is nil set the root to be a new node with the given value and return the node.
+        If the root is None set the root to be a new node with the given value and return the node.

+    Recursive Case:
         Otherwise:
-    if the value is less than or equal to the current node's value, make the current node's left be the result of calling add on root's left. otherwise make node's right be the result of calling add on node's right.
+            If the value is less than or equal to the current node's value, make the current node's left be the result of calling add on the node's left.
+            Otherwise make node's right be the result of calling add on node's right.
 ```

 ![Tree Insert operation visualization](./images/Binary-search-trees__insert-into-tree.gif)